4ydx/aind-sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: As with the Naked Twins problem, a diagonal sudoku scenario limits the scope of possible values present in the diagonal boxes.
 In combination with other strategies, this shrinks the problem space, leading to a solution with less effort.
-This is a new constraint placed on top of the typical sudoku ruleset.
+This is a new unit, according to the project terminology, that extends the typical sudoku units (vertical, horizontal, grid).

 ### Install